Best Practices for Collaborating with Healthcare Professionals on Medical Documents

 Reading more:

-• Action Step: Ensure appropriate acknowledgment or authorship for healthcare professionals contributing significantly to the document.
-Follow relevant guidelines such as those from the International Committee of Medical Journal Editors (ICMJE).
+- Action Step: Ensure appropriate acknowledgment or authorship for healthcare professionals contributing significantly to the document.
+Reference management tools such as EndNote or Mendeley can help organize citations and author contributions in line with guidelines from the International Committee of Medical Journal Editors (ICMJE).

 8. Invest in Professional Development